macintux/riak-application-guide/modeling.md

     The other name for this rule? **Know your queries.**

-    Dynamic queries in Riak are expensive.
-Writing is cheap.
+    Writing data is cheap.
 Disk space is cheap.

+    Dynamic queries in Riak are very, very expensive.

     As your data flows into the system, generate the views you're going to want later.
 That magazine sales example from (@keys)?
 The December